 Other Ways To Prove The Authenticity Of A Relationship

 The USCIS will also want to be sure that there was a real relationship before the couple actually got married.
 There has to be evidence that the couple built a reasonable relationship that led to marriage through courtship.
 Here are some documents that may provide evidence of a real relationship:

 - Evidence of regular communication between the couple, for example, copies of phone records

 - Original photos that can easily tell the relationship journey of the couple

 - Copies of letters and cards sent to each other

-- Evidence that the couple have visited each other severally in the past (especially the U.S. based citizen spouse visit to the immigrant spouse’s home country)
+- Evidence that the couple has visited each other severally in the past (especially the U.S.-based citizen spouse’s visit to the immigrant spouse’s home country)